smarc-project/smarc2/vehicles/hardware/dji/dji_captain/models/system_identification/best_linear_approximation/documentation.md

 * Search terms for the estimator details: *robust method BLA*, *fast method BLA detection lines*, *random-phase multisine*, *Riemann equivalence class*, *stochastic nonlinear distortion*.

+## Use of generative AI
+Generative AI was used to write this file by synthesizing sections from the papers and books listed above, and the final report was manually reviewed.
+This document is intended as an introductory overview of the method, all information should be verified against the cited literature.